phil-blain/CICE-Consortium-CICE-wiki/Working-with-Sphinx-documentation.md

 ### Push changes back to the repository

-When you're happy with the HTML you've generated, follow the standard CICE-Consortium [Git Workflow and Developer's guide](https://docs.google.com/document/d/1rR6WAvZQT9iAMUp-m_HZ06AUCCI19mguFialsMCYs9o/edit#heading=h.ugpwrwa68ov1) to do a Pull Request and make sure to note in the Pull Request Template that documentation has also been updated.
+When you're happy with the HTML you've generated, follow the standard CICE-Consortium [Git Workflow Guidance](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance) to do a Pull Request and make sure to note in the Pull Request Template that documentation has also been updated.
 We will take care of testing and adding changed HTML to the gh-pages orphan branch.

 ## Other Tips and Tricks